 Since the 2007 provincial election, Don has served the province as Minister of Justice and Attorney General, Minister of Education and Minister of Advanced Education.

-The former Deputy Premier currently serves as Saskatchewan’s Minister of Justice and Attorney General, Minister responsible for Labour Relations and Workplace Safety, Minister responsible for the Workers’ Compensation Board, the Global Transportation Hub, and SaskTel.
+He currently serves as Minister of Crown Investments Corporation and Minister responsible for the Saskatchewan Gaming Corporation, SaskEnergy, SGI, SaskPower, SaskTel, and SaskWater.
+He is also Minister responsible for Labour Relations and Workplace Safety, and Minister responsible for the Workers’ Compensation Board.
 He also serves as chair of the caucus Legislation and Regulation Review Committee.

 Don and his wife Sandy reside in the Rosewood area of Saskatoon.